shady-ahmed-bdr/mongodb-connection-string-url-ngssr/README.md

 # mongodb-connection-string-url-ngssr

-install the package by in serprate folder and copy the json object
+copy the json object back to  your `package-lock.json` file

 ```json